Have you noticed some of your title tags are different to the ones you wrote?

 My tips for writing for writing Google-friendly title tags are:

-• Aim for a tag length between 50 and 60 characters
+Aim for a tag length between 50 and 60 characters

-• Use parentheses rather than brackets to emphasise text
+Use parentheses rather than brackets to emphasise text

-• Match your H1 tag to your title
+Match your H1 tag to your title

-• Only use your keyword phrase once
+Only use your keyword phrase once

 Karen Dauncey

-She is the founder and creator of The SEO School an online SEO Course to help teach business owners how to do their own SEO.
-She regularly delivers educational programs for both Local, State and Federal Government and was an advisor for the ASBAS Digital Solutions Program.
-Karen’s passion and commitment to help small business owners get found online is the driving force behind her online school, making SEO advice accessible to all with free resources and online courses.
+Karen is also the creator of The SEO School, an online SEO course designed to teach business owners how to take control of their own SEO.
+She regularly delivers educational programs for Local, State and Federal Government and was an advisor for the ASBAS Digital Solutions Program.
+Her passion for making SEO accessible drives everything she does, from free resources to hands-on training.

 Yes, keywords play a significant part in helping your business get found online by your target market, but there’s more to successful SEO than just keywords.
 Don’t get me wrong, doing comprehensive keyword research and knowing how and where to use them in your online content is huge in terms of your digital visibility